build2-packaging/nvidia-cuda-toolkit/README.md

-# cuda-toolkit2 - <SUMMARY>
+# nvidia-cuda-toolkit - <SUMMARY>

-`cuda-toolkit2` is a <SUMMARY-OF-FUNCTIONALITY>.
+`nvidia-cuda-toolkit` is a <SUMMARY-OF-FUNCTIONALITY>.

 This file contains setup instructions and other details that are more appropriate for development rather than consumption.
-If you want to use `cuda-toolkit2` in your `build2`-based project, then instead see the accompanying package [`README.md`](<PACKAGE>/README.md) file.
+If you want to use `nvidia-cuda-toolkit` in your `build2`-based project, then instead see the accompanying package [`README.md`](<PACKAGE>/README.md) file.

-The development setup for `cuda-toolkit2` uses the standard `bdep`-based workflow.
+The development setup for `nvidia-cuda-toolkit` uses the standard `bdep`-based workflow.
 For example:

 ```
-git clone .../cuda-toolkit2.git
+git clone .../nvidia-cuda-toolkit.git
-cd cuda-toolkit2
+cd nvidia-cuda-toolkit

-bdep init -C @gcc cc config.cxx=g++
+bdep init -C @msvc c config.c=cl.exe
 bdep update
 bdep test
 ```